Sleningford Watermill Caravan & Camping Park - Canoeing

 - Christmas Eve, Christmas Day and Boxing Day

-Weekends during June, July and August are invariable full, so Canoeists are also advised to avoid these times and should certainly call ahead to check before presuming access will be granted.
+Weekends during June, July and August are invariably full, so Canoeists are also advised to avoid these times and should certainly call ahead to check before presuming access will be granted.
+Once we have reached capacity we are unable to accept any further guests onto the park, including day paddlers.

 THE MANAGERS RESERVE THEIR RIGHT TO REFUSE ACCESS IF THE PARK IS TOO BUSY AND/OR NO PRIOR AGREEMENT FOR A VISIT HAS BEEN SOUGHT.